mrets/Help/billing_adding_new_user.md

 ![](https://github.com/mrets/photos/blob/master/adding_new_user3b.png?raw=true)

+User Permissions Per M-RETS Operating Procedures:

+Manage: Ability to view and edit the topic
+Read Only: Ability to solely view the topic
+No Access: Inability to view or edit the topic

 <br>

-### 4. Hit Send Invitation and Celebrate!
+### 4. Select Send Invitation

 <br>

 ## IMPORTANT: By default, email notifications are set to 'off' for users.
-To turn email notifications on, please follow [this guide](https://mrets.github.io/Help/billing_email_notifications).
+To turn email notifications on, please follow [this guide)!!!!!
+INSERT

 [Back](https://mrets.github.io/Help/index)